fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 to setup a mock listening for callbacks from the system under test.
 As an outline, an integration test case consists in:

-1. Setting up expected answers using the ExpectedOutputReceiver instance provided by the test class
+1. Setting up expected answers by building an ExpectedOutputReceiver instance using the ExpectedOutputReceiverBuilder provided by the test class
 2. Sending one or more messages to the SUT using one of the dedicated sendTestMessage/sendTemplatedTestMessage test class methods.
 The harness supports sending several messages.
 Nevertheless, we should send only the messages required for our current test case (most of the time we send only one message), so the test setup is clearly stated